kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.de-de.md

 >
 > You can use a new way to manage your IP space in VMware Cloud Director on OVHcloud with the new IP space management subsystem.
 >
-> An Edge gateways can only connect to provider gateways that use IP spaces.
+> An Edge Gateway can only connect to provider gateways that use IP spaces.
 >

-An IP space consists of a set of non-overlapping IP address ranges and small CIDR. blocks that are reserved and used when consuming the IP space lifecycle.
+An IP space consists of a set of non-overlapping IP address ranges and small CIDR blocks that are reserved and used when consuming the IP space lifecycle.
 An IP space can be IPv4 or IPv6, but not both.

-Since version (10.4.1), IP spaces have been part of the new features. and are recommended for your network space needs.
+Since version 10.4.1, IP spaces have been part of the new features and are recommended for your network space needs.

 There are two types of IP spaces that you can use as the Organization Administrator user: